KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

 Columns are not required to be in any particular order, except for the first column, which should be PERSON_ID.

 PERSON_ID is meant to allow you to correlate responses in the data you are supplying with respondent information located in the
 Person dimension.
-It also allows us to verify that entries are present and contiguous when data is split across multiple files.
-For this reason, we require that PERSON_ID contain a unique integer value for each respondent in the CSV, starting at 1.
+For this reason, we require that PERSON_ID contain a unique value for each respondent in the CSV.
+PERSON_ID values should be alphanumeric.
-If split across multiple files, the numbering in each successive file should pick up where the previous file left off: if file #1 contains 50 responses, then file #2 should start with PERSON_ID 51.

 All successive columns after PERSON_ID are data columns, one per distinct question response.